ryangball/nice-updater/README.md

 - Alternatively you can download the latest release .pkg of 'Yo' [here](https://github.com/sheagcraig/yo/releases/latest).
 There is also info on how to customize the 'Yo' default icon [here](https://github.com/sheagcraig/yo#icons).

 ### Jamf Pro Requirements
-*Note: There are no Jamf Pro policies required in order for this tool to function (if yo.app is installed).
+*Note: There are no Jamf Pro policies required in order for this tool to function (if 'Yo' is installed).
 However, I use Jamf Pro to manage Macs.
 Consequently, I've created this minimally leveraging Jamf Pro.
 You could easily adapt this for use in other environments.*
 - jamfHelper is used to display the user dialogs when updates are being installed.
-- The .pkg preinstall script checks for the presence of yo.app, if it is not installed it runs a `jamf policy -event yo` to install it (the custom trigger can be changed if necessary).
-If yo.app is not installed and the jamf policy trigger fails, the Nice_Updater.pkg will fail to install.
+- The .pkg preinstall script checks for the presence of 'Yo', if it is not installed it runs a `jamf policy -event yo` to install it (the custom trigger can be changed if necessary).
+If 'Yo' is not installed and the jamf policy trigger fails, the Nice_Updater.pkg will fail to install.
 - The Jamf Binary is used to reboot the Mac (if required).

 ## Build the Project into a .PKG